meshpro/pyfvm/README.md

 #### Linear equation systems

-##### Poisson's equation

-For solving Poisson's equation with Dirichlet boundary conditions, simply do From the configuration file
+PyFVM works by specifying the residuals, so for solving Poisson's equation with Dirichlet boundary conditions, simply do
 ```python
 import pyfvm
 from pyfvm.form_language import *